1. To-Do Lists

 Easy enough.
 These are the tasks that need to be done ASAP!

 2. If a task isn’t urgent, but it is important, then do it later.
 But do it!

 It’s very easy to neglect these tasks and never start them because they’re not urgent and they’re – usually – difficult to start.
 It’s easier to spend an hour deleting emails than starting a book or an online business.

 But these tasks are the ones that can make you truly happy.
 They may be difficult, but they’re definitely worth your time and your effort.

 3. If a task isn’t urgent, but it is important, then delegate it.

-If you can’t delegate it, then try to batch the tasks or do them in a time when you know you won’t be very productive.
-Keep your more productive hours for the most important tasks.
+If you can’t delegate it, then try to batch the tasks or do them at a time when you know you won’t be very productive.
+Keep your most productive hours for the most important tasks.